 How do I organize my content strategy?

-Look at using some kind of software to organize your data.
+Consider using software to organize your data.
 Organize your workflow on how you want your content creation and promotion to flow.

 It will be a good way to track the stage of all of your ongoing content.
-By organizing your content electronically, you will be able to outsource your work easily.
+By organizing your content electronically, you can easily outsource your work.

-• Asana - Good for Small and medium based companies; integrates with Evernote.
-Check best Asana alternative for comparison.
+- Asana - Good for small and medium-sized companies; integrates with Evernote.
+Check the best Asana alternative for comparison.

 Organizing your content creation is vital for your content marketing strategy.
-It gives you a clear idea on your steps to follow and if you find problems with your process.
+It gives you a clear idea of the steps to follow and helps you identify problems with your process.

-Look at getting freelancers or your employees to fulfill different parts of your content marketing strategy.
-It may involve getting involved with content creation, graphics, promotion, research, and more.
+Consider hiring freelancers or having your employees handle different parts of your content marketing strategy.
+It may involve content creation, graphics, promotion, research, and more.

 If you can’t find the necessary talent locally, consider hiring internationally instead — you might be surprised at the kind of expertise you can afford by recruiting globally.

-You are able to keep accountability for your members for all the different parts involved with your content marketing strategy.
-Many tools will let you specifically assign different parts and give deadlines to work.
+You can maintain accountability for your members across all the different parts of your content marketing strategy.
+Many tools let you assign specific parts and set deadlines.

 3. Get Content Ideas

 Look at ideas for your content.
-There are multiple ways to come up with ideas.
+There are multiple ways to generate ideas.
 You can use software or search for what people are interested in.

-• Ahrefs - Find articles that people are searching for based on keyword
+- Ahrefs - Find articles that people are searching for based on a keyword

-The software can only help you come up with ideas.
+The software can only help you generate ideas.
 A lot of times, you can get an idea and model what is working for other content creators.

 Whenever you get an idea, write it down and research it more for more content ideas.

 Look at the titles that are doing well.
-I will usually search a keyword on Google or YouTube and see the responses.
-It helps with formulating ideas and finding what titles are doing well.
+I usually search for a keyword on Google or YouTube and see what comes up.
+It helps formulate ideas and identify which titles are doing well.

 As you think about your ideas, you will want to write them down quickly.
 Find a way to get it on your project tracking software.

-Once it’s on your project management tool, you can expand the thought into multiple articles, video content, or audio content.
+Once it’s in your project management tool, you can expand the idea into multiple articles, video content, or audio content.

 4. Research and SEO - Make Your Content Searchable

 For most businesses, consider carefully if you should get into Blogging and YouTube.
-One of the benefits of going with these platforms is that over time, you can build up traffic that is searchable for years.
+One of the benefits of going with these platforms is that, over time, you can build traffic that remains searchable for years.

 However, it will take time to build these platforms, so it really is a long-term solution.

 Use content you create on these platforms and share it with your social media.
-You can change up the content structure, so it’s more appropriate for social media.
+You can adjust the content structure to make it more appropriate for social media.

-If you put out content on Facebook, Instagram, or Twitter, your content will disappear after a short while.
+If you share posts on Facebook, Instagram, or Twitter, your content will disappear after a short while.

 During your research phase, make sure that people are actually interested in your topic.
-The easiest way to track if they are interested in a particular topic is to see if people are searching for the content or if it went viral on social media platforms.
+The easiest way to track whether they are interested in a particular topic is to see whether people are searching for it or if it has gone viral on social media.

 Over 90% of pages get zero traffic from Google.
-Absolutely none!
-While just under 10%y get ten visits per month or less.
+Absolutely none.
+While just under 10% get 10 visits or fewer per month.

-• Ahrefs, Semrush, BuzzSumo, or Moz - Paid subscriptions to find out how much traffic or engagement received for a piece of content
+- Ahrefs, Semrush, BuzzSumo, or Moz - Paid subscriptions to find out how much traffic or engagement a piece of content receives

-• ABC Method on Google or YouTube - look at suggested keywords from their platform
+- ABC Method on Google or YouTube - look at the suggested keywords from their platform

-There are different ways to figure out if a certain topic will do well.
-You just want to make sure that people will be engaged with your content, and it’s not a waste of time.
+There are different ways to determine whether a topic will do well.
+You just want to make sure people are engaged with your content and that it’s not a waste of time.

 Look at creating a good title.
 A good title needs a good hook.
-It will ultimately increase Your Click Through Rate (CTR).
-A CTR is based on how many clicks you get based on the number of impressions.
+It will ultimately increase your Click Through Rate (CTR).
+A CTR is based on the number of clicks you get based on the number of impressions.

 A good hook will include one of these elements:

-Whenever you have some kind of topic, you are competing with the surrounding content.
-So by having some kind of hook, you increase your chance that they will click on your content over another piece of content.
+Whenever you have a topic, you are competing with the surrounding content.
+So by having a hook, you increase the chance that they will click your content over another piece.

 5. Content Creation - Creating Video or Written Content

-Whenever you are ready to create your content, make sure to have your tools and research-ready.
-With everything in place, it will speed up your content creation process.
+Whenever you are ready to create your content, make sure your tools and research are ready.
+With everything in place, your content creation process will speed up.

-Make sure to have some kind of script or outline for your content.
-This will help you create your content when it’s time to create it.
+Make sure to have a script or outline for your content.
+This will help you create your content when it’s time.

 Already pre-created outlines will help your writers structure their writing accordingly.
-Kind topic ideas that are best for your niche by researching view count and engagement rates on Youtube.
+Find topic ideas that are best for your niche by researching view count and engagement rates on YouTube.

 There are many niche-specific challenges that brands can leverage to create engaging content.